 Whether you’ve been managing a social media page for years or just recently created an account, attracting new followers is likely one of your goals.
 Today, we’re going to share some insight on how to do just that, but first, it’s important we clarify something:

-Your follower count is not the best indicator of social media success.
+Your follower count is not the best indicator of Social Media Marketing success.

 Getting A Million Followers Shouldn't Be Your Goal

 Here’s a lesson a lot of brands have learned the hard way: It’s possible to have thousands of followers who never read your posts or click on your links.
 Simply having 1,000 Facebook fans or 2,000 Instagram followers does not mean you are rocking social.

 The key to turning social media into a brand awareness and lead generating tool is to build an engaged online community of your ideal fans – the ones who fit in your target audience.
 They’re the people who’ll actually interact with your content, share it with others, and become paying customers.

 Your job, as the social media manager, is to nurture and guide them to the purchase decision or action you want them to take.
 This requires an in-depth understanding of your audience.

 Knowing Your Target Audience Is Critical To Your Social Media Success

 Knowing your audience is key to developing any successful digital marketing strategy, but it’s especially true on social media.
 Think about it – are you personally following any brands that you’d never want to do business with?
 Probably not.
 So don’t waste your time and money trying to reach as many people as possible with your social content – focus on the audience that matters most to you.

 The most successful brands on social media are the ones that understand their audience and speak to them directly through their content.
 Once you’ve narrowed down who you’re trying to reach on social, it becomes a lot easier to start a conversation with them.

 Tips For Defining Your Social Media Audience